 This is one I learned as the days went on.
 Some people will dig though boxes, but most won’t.
 So as things sold and thinned out, I tried to pull things out of boxes and put them up on tables.
 I wanted to make sure it was easy to see.
 This method really did help sell things.

 I had a ton of linens and blankets that I sold.
 I started out with them in boxes and honestly I sold about half of them this way.
 However, as room opened up on the tables, I put the rest out and sold even more.
 There were a few sheets and blankets left that I expected.
-(I was very surprised that they sold to begin with.)
+(I was very surprised that they even sold to begin with.)

 2. Try to Hang As Many Clothes As Possible